mohdtalal3/Kleinanzeigen-Message-Sender/README.md

 ### Bulk Message Sender

 1. Select "Bulk Message" from the sidebar
+2. Configure message delay settings (optional)
-2. Enter the search URLs and city names
+3. Enter the search URLs and city names
-3. Click the "+" button to add more URLs
+4. Click the "+" button to add more URLs
-4. Click "Run Scraper" to start the process
+5. Click "Run Scraper" to start the process

 ### Information View